 Are Dental Implants Not Possible for Smokers?

 While it is strongly encouraged that you cease smoking and tobacco use before receiving dental implants in Worcester, it may not always be easy to do so.
-However, you will need to quit for at least one week before your procedure and avoid picking up your habit for two weeks afterward.
+Many patients have used smoking cessation programs with great success.
+If quitting smoking is not possible, reducing the amount one smokes is recommended.
 It is best if you do not smoke throughout the entire three months in which osseointegration can occur.

 It’s important to remember that even after your dental implants have healed, smoking can increase your risk for bone loss.
 If the jawbone deteriorates over time, this will put your permanent prosthetics in danger of failing.